Undiscovered Horizons: Urumqi to Lhasa

 Our day concludes with a Farewell Dinner aboard the Golden Eagle Silk Road Express for one last overnight, celebrating the culmination of an extraordinary journey.

-Day 9: Xining, & The Qinghai-Tibet railway
+Day 9: Xining, & The Qinghai–Xizang Railway

 Enjoy a leisurely morning aboard the Golden Eagle Silk Road Express as it winds through the breathtaking landscapes of China’s far west.

-In the afternoon, enjoy the option to visit either the historic Buddhist Kumbum (Ta’er) Monastery or bustling Shuijingxiang Market before boarding for an overnight on the world-famous Qinghai-Tibet Railway, a high-altitude marvel that will carry you through the stunning Tanggula Mountain Pass.
+In the afternoon, enjoy the option to visit either the historic Buddhist Kumbum (Ta’er) Monastery or bustling Shuijingxiang Market before boarding for an overnight on the world-famous Qinghai–Xizang Railway, a high-altitude marvel that will carry you through the stunning Tanggula Mountain Pass.
 Golden Eagle has chartered two carriages on this remarkable train.

 Alternatively, guests can choose to travel directly to Lhasa via plane.